ncatlab/nlab-content/pages/5/5/2/0/255/content.md

 [[monad-axioms-unlabeled.png:pic]]

 Monads in $Cat$ are sometimes, mostly in older literature, also called **triple**s (alluding to the triple of data $(A,\mu,i)$), following Eilenberg and Moore.
-In even older literature, they are also referred to as **standard constructions**, the original term used by Godement when he introduced the idea.
+In even older literature, they are also referred to as **standard constructions**, the original term used by Godement when he introduced the idea, or **fundamental constructions**.
 For terminological remarks by Ross Street see category-list [here](http://article.gmane.org/gmane.science.mathematics.categories/225/match=).

 ### The bicategory of monads